JamesPiggott/Acing-the-Software-Engineering-Interview/README.md

 ### Book List
 Despite my reluctance at giving you an endless list of books to read there are a number that can be considered essential.
 If you read them, delve into them.
 Don't just rush through cover to cover, but to the exercises, answer the practice questions.
 That is the best way to retain the knowledge they contain.
 An important book listed below is 'Algorithms' by Sedgewick and Wayne.
-It assumes you know how to program Java, but other than thatg it is the most important book listed on this page and on its own contain maybe a quarter of the knowledge required to pass an interview - maybe more if only general topics are discussed.
+It assumes you know how to program Java, but other than that it is the most important book listed on this page and on its own contain maybe a quarter of the knowledge required to pass an interview - maybe more if only general topics are discussed.
 It took me about a year to read it, having stopped along the way numerous times.

 #### Introductory
 - [ ] [Linux, Programming and Hacking for Beginners](https://www.amazon.com/dp/B01N0CF3L5)